Welington Castillo: Washington Nationals

-On January 24, 2020, Castillo signed a minor-league deal with the Washington Nationals.
+On January 24, 2020, Castillo signed a minor league contract with the Washington Nationals.
 On July 3, Castillo announced he would be sitting out the 2020 season due to the COVID-19 pandemic.
-He became a free agent on November 2, 2020.
+He became a free agent on November 2.

 On December 21, 2020, Castillo re-signed with the Nationals organization on a new minor league contract.
-Castillo appeared in 11 games for the Triple-A Rochester Red Wings, batting only .143/.351/.179 with no home runs and 1 RBI.
+Castillo appeared in 11 games for the Triple-A Rochester Red Wings, batting only .143/.351/.179 with no home runs and one RBI.

 On July 4, 2021, Castillo announced his retirement from professional baseball.